JLyne/LiveAtlas/README.md

 5. Done.

 ## Customisation
 The index.html file can be edited to add custom favicons, styles or analytics, just like the original Dynmap.
+All LiveAtlas messages can also be modified here for translation purposes.
 You are also free to build LiveAtlas yourself to make further changes.

 ## Building